Research Projects

 1) Grow neurons.

-2) Learn how to interpret data.
+1) Learn how to FM1-43 assay and interpret data.

 Supervisor